friendtech33-DAO/ft33-docs/docs/mechanics/governance/index.md

 Proposals in the governance system are stored lists of Kernel instructions that specify a change to the underlying protocol smart contracts like new mechanisms or upgrades to existing features.
 For specific details around these instructions, please view the Bophades Kernel documentation.

-The Olympus governance system can be roughly broken into three 3 parts:
+The friendtech33 governance system can be roughly broken into three 3 parts:

 1. Submission & Endorsement
 2. Active Voting & Execution